DineshBS44/Star-Notary/README.md

-# Star Notary
+# Star Notary - A Decentralized Application(DApp)

-A Tokenized Star Notary smart contract with the ERC-721 standar token STN(Star Notary) is deployed to the Rinkeby Public Test network.
+A Tokenized Star Notary smart contract with the ERC-721 standard token STN(Star Notary) is deployed to the Rinkeby Public Test network.

 The frontend hosted on the server allows anyone to create and own their star using a unique tokenId and also lookup the owned stars.

-When a star is created, a new STN token is added to the user's wallet which is an NFT(Non Fungible Token).
+When a star is created using the DApp, a new STN token is added to the user's wallet which is an NFT(Non Fungible Token).

 ## How is the ERC-721 token made?